-Tags are used to maintain the formatting of the original document.
-If the original document contains any tags (markup, links or formatting), they are transferred to the Editor, where they are displayed graphically (single tags: , paired tags: ).
+Tags are used to maintain the formatting or internal code (like index entries or cross references) of the original document.
+If the original document contains any tags (markup, links or formatting), they are transferred to the Editor, where they are displayed graphically (single tags: , paired tags when they apply to a selection: ).

 To enclose text into paired tags, select a word or a phrase and press Alt plus the tag number: Alt+1, Alt+2, etc.